Code-Institute-Submissions/CI-MS2-Book-Reading-Planner/README.md

 - Showing the progress of the reading of saved books
 - Localised Calendar (week starting on Monday instead of Sunday for most European countries)
 - Alert in the calendar if the reading plan is conflicting with existing Calendar Events
-- Reminder in the browser for reading
+- Customize the reminder of the Google Calendar Events (currently it's 30 minutes before the event).

 ***
 ## Technologies used